shubham-alavni/mycoolapp/SPRING_BOOT_NOTES.md

 - No need to write additional code
 - No need to restart your application

+### Spring boot Actuator

+- Problems
+  - How do you monitor and manage your application in production?
+  - How can I check the health of my application?
+  - How can I access the metrics of my application?
+  - How can I check the metrics of my application?
+- Solution - Spring Boot Actuator
+  - Provides production-ready features to your application
+  - Monitor and manage your application
+  - Check the health of your application
+  - Check the metrics of your application
+- Simply add the dependency to your `pom.xml` file
+- automatically adds several endpoints to your application
+- For example, `/actuator/health`, `/actuator/metrics`, `/actuator/info`, etc.

+### Spring boot Security

+- Problem - How do you secure your application?
+- Solution - Spring Boot Security - spring-boot-starter-security
+- Provides security features to your application
+- Simply add the dependency to your `pom.xml` file
+- automatically secures your application
+- You can customize the security configuration
+- For example, you can specify the username and password in the `application.properties` file

+### Run Spring Boot application from command line

+- spring boot app is self-contained means it includes an embedded server (Tomcat, Jetty, etc.) already
+- server embedded in the JAR file
+- Two options for run your app
+  1. Java -jar command
+     - `java -jar target/spring-boot-rest-api-0.0.1-SNAPSHOT.jar`
+     - self-contained JAR file along with embedded server Tomcat
+  2. Maven spring-boot:run command
+     - `./mvnw spring-boot:run`
+     - Use `spring-boot-maven-plugin` to run your application

+### Spring Boot - ./mvnw package

+- `./mvnw package` - will create a JAR file in the target directory
+- build the project and create a JAR file in the target directory

+### Run Spring Boot application using Maven plugin

+- `./mvnw spring-boot:run` - will run your application
+- Use `spring-boot-maven-plugin` to run your application

+### Injecting custom application properties

+- Problems
+  - You need for your app to be configurable - No hardcoding
+  - you need to read app configuration from a properties file
+- Solution - `@Value` annotation
+  - Read data from `application.properties` file using `@Value` annotation
+  - For example, `@Value("${welcome.message}")`
+  - `welcome.message` is the key in the `application.properties` file
+  - `@Value` annotation will inject the value of the key into the variable
+  - `@Value` annotation is used to inject values from properties file

+### Configuring sping boot server - Spring Boot Properties

+- Spring Boot provides a lot of properties to configure the server
+- Grouped into categories - Core, Web, Security, Data, Actuator, Integration, DevTools, Testing, etc.

 ### IMP

 Annotations - mapping annotations REST APIS
 Database connections annotations - JPA
 Oauth2 / Oauth